PeterDauwe/pushlinux/README.md

 Use the correct version of archiso.

-Start building your own carli version with the use of the scripts
+Start building your own carli version with

+sudo ./build.sh -v